aoijs/website/src/content/docs/functions/mentionedChannels.md

 ## Example(s)

-This will return the ID of the **first** mention if you attempt to mention any channel in this command, or else it will return the channel ID of the channel where the command was executed in:
+This will return the ID of the **first** mention, if you attempt to mention any channel in this command, or else it will return the channel ID of the channel where the command was executed in:

 ```javascript